 "This is going to sting," she said, despite the fact that he could not understand her.

 She poured the liquid on his wound and nearly jumped in fear when the wolf growled.
 Kagome winced as if it was her only way to defend herself in case the wolf decided to attack.
 However, the seconds went by and nothing happened.
 She dared to open her eyes only to find the wolf with his eyes closed, probably waiting for her to proceed.

-Even if this was not a wild beast, his behavior struck her as odd and Kagome could not prevent herself from arching an eyebrow.
-This wolf was very obedient more obedient than she thought it should be.
-Could his injury really make him so defenseless?
+Even if this was not a wild beast, his behaviour struck her as odd and Kagome could not prevent herself from arching an eyebrow.
+This wolf was very obedient, more obedient than she thought it should be.
+Could his injury really make him so defenceless?
 She was not about to complain but it struck her as odd nonetheless.
 Chasing the thought from her mind, she grabbed the bandages and began wrapping up the wolf's injury.
 Once she was done, a satisfied smiled appeared upon her lips.

 "All wrapped up!" she told the wolf as she made it back up.

-She peeked around and noticed it was fairly empty.
+She peeked around and noticed the area was fairly empty.
 "I guess this is your chance.
 Be careful," she said as she watched the wolf slowly limp out of his hiding spot.

 A sigh rolled off her lips as he disappeared from her sight and she was then promptly reminded of the task that brought her outside in the first place.
 She could no longer get the groceries her mother asked her to.
-Though, she did not used all the money; maybe she could get at least a few items.
+Though she did not use all the money; maybe she could get at least a few items.